Sumeet011/AI-Voice-Interview-Platform/README.md

 # Merf-Ai

-A full-stack interview platform leveraging AI to generate and conduct coding interviews.
+A full-stack Voice interview platform leveraging AI to generate and conduct coding interviews.
 The project includes a Node.js backend, a React frontend, and an optional Python script for additional processing.

 ## 🚀 Features
 - **User Authentication:** Secure sign-up and login for personalized access.
-- **Interview Management:** Create, schedule, and organize your interview sessions effortlessly.
 - **AI Voice Agent:** An intelligent AI voice agent to guide and prepare you for interviews.
-- **Real-time Tracking:** Monitor interview progress and performance as it happens.
 - **In-depth Interview Analytics:** Gain actionable insights from detailed interview results for focused practice and improvement.
 - **Personalized Dashboard:** A comprehensive profile and results dashboard to track your journey and progress.